Light

 cast_expr> <bigint>.xp

-For more information on how migrations work in EdgeDB, check out the CLI reference or the Beta 1 blog post, which describes the design of the migration system.
+Further information can be found in the CLI reference or the Beta 1 blog post, which describes the design of the migration system.